strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 #### Routes structuration

-These endpoints will be accessible directly with this url `http://localhost:1337/plugin-name/<path>` without having permissions to set like you must do with content-api routes type.
-These ones, are admin routes type.
+These endpoints will be accessible directly with this URL `http://localhost:1337/plugin-name/<path>` without having permissions to set like you must do with content-api routes type.
+These ones are admin routes type.

-We can better structurate our routes:
+We can better structure our routes:

 - The first thing to do, is to replace the content of your `server/routes/index.js` file with this: